Real Christmas trees can be recycled and composted. To recycle your Christmas tree you can:

 - wine bottles

 - glass jars

 We cannot recycle foil-like wrapping paper - if you scrunch the paper in your hand and is stays scrunched it can be recycled, but if it springs back to its original shape then it can’t and should go in your non-recycling.

 Extra food waste

-To find out useful tips on how to store food, tantalising Christmas recipes and advice on freezing this holiday season, visit the Love Food Hate Waste website.
+To find out useful tips on how to store food and advice on freezing, visit the Love Food Hate Waste website.

-How about starting your own compost heap this Christmas with all your vegetable peelings from Christmas dinner?
-Keep adding to this over the year and by next Christmas, you'll have free, nutritious compost to help make your garden bloom.
+You might also consider starting your own compost heap this Christmas with all your vegetable peelings from Christmas dinner.
 More information on composting